tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex.md

 `\\` => dùng để escape a bach slash

-## Beginning-ending of string
+## Match Beginning & Ending of a String

-**Match beginning string pattern**

 In an earlier challenge, you used the caret character `^` inside a character set `[]` to create a [negated character set](#character-sets--ranges-and-negated-character-sets) in the form `[^thingsThatWillNotBeMatched]`.
 But **outside** of a character set, the caret is used to search for patterns at the **beginning of strings**.

-If the multiline flag (m) is enabled, `^` will match the beginning of lines instead of the whole string.
+If the multiline flag (`m`) is enabled, `^` will match the beginning of lines instead of the whole string.
 Dùng khi có 1 big string là 1 paragraph contains multiple lines.
 Nếu không có (m) flag thì "^" chỉ match the beginning of the first line.

-**Match ending string pattern**
+---

 You can search the end of strings using the dollar sign character `$` at the end of the regex.